jmueller187/Credit_Risk_Analysis/README.md

 ![Easy Ensemble AdaBoost Metrics](https://github.com/jmueller187/Credit_Risk_Analysis/blob/main/Resources/EasyEnsembleAdaBoostMetrics.png)

 ## Summary:
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+After reviewing the results of the six sampling models, we saw that the Easy Ensemble AdaBoost Sampling returned the best metrics.
+Even though this was the top performing model, we do not recommend using any of the models to evaluate and predict credit risk.
+This is because each model had an extremely low F1 score, which tells us that there was a pronounced imbalance between Precision and Recall scores.
+As seen in our Results, Precision scores were low and Recall scores were high.
+Without having a balance between these scores, our models will not be able to predict credit risk accurately.